100 mln to die by 2030 if world fails to act on climate

 "A combined climate-carbon crisis is estimated to claim 100 million lives between now and the end of the next decade," the report said.

-It said the effects of climate change was already costing the global economy a potential 1.6 percent of annual output or about $1.2 trillion a year, and this could double to 3.2 percent by 2030 if global temperatures are allowed to rise.
+It said the effects of climate change had lowered global output by 1.6 percent of world GDP, or by about $1.2 trillion a year, and losses could double to 3.2 percent of global GDP by 2030 if global temperatures are allowed to rise, surpassing 10 percent before 2100.

+It estimated the cost of moving the world to a low-carbon economy at about 0.5 percent of GDP this decade.

 COUNTING THE COST